The IBA DataFurnace

 The profile uncertainty can be evaluated reliably using Bayesian inference.
 Also, reverse calculations of the stopping power, or the non-Rutherford cross-section, can be made using Bayesian inference.
 Bayesian inference calculations are slow.

 Full details of the calculation are available to the user together with publication quality graphics.
 All files are accessible for users to input into their favourite graphics packages if they wish.
-The data formats of licenced users are supported.
+The data formats of licensed users are supported.